MarcialRosales/rabbitmq-tracing-guide/README.md

 As opposed to the previous two options -**Firehose** and **Tracing plugin**, it does not capture when messages are delivered from queues.

-Sniffed messages are either printed directly onto the terminal where we running **RabTap** or onto a file.
+Traced messages are either printed directly onto the terminal where we running **RabTap** or onto a file.

-The command below sniffs all messages sent to the `amq.fanout` exchange and prints the messages on the terminal.
+The command below traces all messages sent to the `amq.fanout` exchange and prints the messages on the terminal.
 ```
 rabtap tap --uri amqp://guest:guest@localhost/ amq.fanout:
 ```

-## Sniff AMQP traffic
+## Tracing AMQP traffic

 ### Tracer